john-mayou/Marathon-Buddy/README.md

 Marathon Buddy was a chance to explore new and dificult technologies at Prime Digital academy.
 Since I want to start businesses in the future, I wanted to explore payments, user auth, Oauth 2, and email for the project.
 Marathon Buddy is an athletic training gamification app that allows users to stake money in order to meet their athletic goals.

-Elevator pitch: Marathon training is boring

-User features:
-- Sign up for an account
-- Verify their email through email link
-- Connect to Strava (GPS tracking platform that connects to Garmin / Apple Watch / Fitbit....)
-- Join cohort of other runners
-- Decide which days and how many miles for those days they will train
-- Stake a custom $ amount for each day
-- Either win back their stake or lose it based on if they completed their planned mileage
-- Recieve daily email updates with information of the previous days training
-- See their current statistics of their current cohort
-- See their progress through multiple cohorts
+Elevator pitch: Training for a marathon is hard, and even harder doing it alone.
+Training can start up to 6 months before race day, and it can be difficult to find motivation during that extended period of time.
+Marathon Buddy was built to gamifying that experience by first having the user join a cohort (group) of other runners and then putting money on the line (that they can lose) if they don't meet their training goals.

+[Deploy Link 🚀](http://www.marathonbuddy.co) !
+Link will take ~10s to boot-up !

 | Marathon Buddy Walk-Through! |
 |:---:|